brmson/dataset-sts/README.md

 Here, we refer to some interesting models for sentence pair classification.
 We focus mainly on papers that consider multiple datasets or are hard to find;
-you can read e.g. about STS winners on the STS wiki or about anssel-wang models on the ACL wiki.
+you can read e.g. about STS winners on the STS wiki or about anssel/wang models on the ACL wiki.

   * https://github.com/alvations/stasis contains several baselines and another